 - How many children do you have at Deepam?

 - What happens with the children who grow into adults?

-- How is Deepam funded and what is our budget?
+- How is Deepam funded?

 Over the years we have worked with several hundred children and their parents.
-Some came only once for assessment, others come several times a week and some have been with us for many years.
-A few of them attend main stream schools and come to us for their therapy sessions.
-Not every child comes regularly to Deepam.
+Some came only once for an assessment, others come several times a week and some have been with us for many years.
+A few of them attend main stream schools and come to us for therapy sessions.
+Not every child comes to Deepam regularly.
 If they live too far away we can help only with advice.
 Some need medical care and we help them with special investigations, operations or appliances.
 Sometimes the whole family needs support and we help for nutrition and supplements; in some cases for housing, training or admission into a boarding school.
 Every child and their family have different needs and need to be addressed individually.